How to manage overuse injuries

 Kane completed his physiotherapy studies at LaTrobe University with the goal to pursue a career in sports and musculoskeletal physiotherapy.
 Kane’s interest in these areas largely stems from his own personal sporting endeavours including football, basketball and cricket which were littered with injury.

-Kane has undertaken further training in The Sporting Hip and Groin, clinical Pilates, dry needling, sports physiotherapy and athletic load management and has developed specific interest in rehabilitating hip, shoulder, knee and ankle injuries.
+Kane has undertaken further training in The Sporting Hip and Groin, Clinical Exercise, dry needling, sports physiotherapy and athletic load management and has developed specific interest in rehabilitating hip, shoulder, knee and ankle injuries.

 On top of his role with Back In Motion Sydenham, Kane works as a physiotherapist for the Under-18 AFL Victoria Metro State Academy squad equipping him with unique skills in acute, on-field injury management as well as athlete management and sports physiotherapy.